enesvan/Modular_Save/README.md

 2. Attach SaveManager.cs to an game object and parent it to Service Manager object

+3. Attach UIManager.cs to an game object and parent it to Service Manager object

-3. Attach Save Manager object to manager list at ServiceManager.cs in Service Manager object
+4. Attach Save Manager and UI Manager objects to manager list at ServiceManager.cs in Service Manager object

 ## Usage
--> Attach ISaveable interface to which class you want to save any data
+1. Attach ISaveable interface to which class you want to save any data

--> Create a data class like ExampleSaveablaData in SaveData.cs
+2. Create a data class like ExampleSaveablaData in SaveData.cs

--> Implement ISaveable interface like ExampleSaveable.cs
+3. Implement ISaveable interface like ExampleSaveable.cs

 ## Details
--> It loads at the beginning of the game and saves when player exits from the game
+-> It loads and saves with several buttons which controls different save files

 ## Planned Updates
--> Fixed multiple saves
+-> Encryption-Decryption

 -> Limitless multiple saves

--> Encryption-Decryption